by the CIDP Team

 In light of Foreign Affairs Minister Chrystia Freeland’s address on Canada’s foreign policy priorities and the expected release of Canada’s new international assistance policy, we offer the following excerpt on “Realizing Canada’s Feminist International Assistance Policy.”

-This preview comes from our recent publication, Responding to the Changing Global Development Context: How Can Canada Deliver?, which continues the strategic conversation on advancing Canada’s contribution to global development.
+This excerpt comes from our recent publication, Responding to the Changing Global Development Context: How Can Canada Deliver?, which continues the strategic conversation on advancing Canada’s contribution to global development.

 This excerpt summarizes a panel discussion moderated by Nancy Smyth (Director General, Social Development, Global Affairs Canada) with presentations from Barbara MacLaren (Gender Specialist, The Conference Board of Canada), Lauren Ravon (Director of Policy and Campaigns, Oxfam Canada), Dr. Valerie Percival (Assistant Professor of International Affairs, Norman Paterson School of International Affairs), and Robert Greenhill (Executive Chairman, Global Canada).

 For more information about our past conference, please visit www.cidpnsi.ca/how-can-canada-deliver.